 As a student, do I need to be tested before returning to campus for the fall term?

-Upon return to campus this fall semester, all undergraduate students will be required to arrive with evidence of a negative test taken within 72 hours of arrival and will be tested again shortly after arrival.
+Upon return to campus this fall semester, all undergraduate students will be required to arrive with evidence of a negative viral test taken within 72 hours of arrival and will be tested again shortly after arrival.
 Please note that there are two types of tests: antigen and viral.
 UNE is requiring the viral test.
 Information about the difference between the two types of tests may be found on the CDC's website.

 If the average turnaround time for tests in your area exceeds 72 hours, we encourage you to plan ahead and get the test sooner and then to self-quarantine until you receive your results.